logic-gu/logic-gu.github.io/events/_posts/2025-09-24-cyclothon.md

     > Schematic CERES (Cut-elimination by RESolution) is such a method which will be presented in brief.
     > By their potential in extracting relevant information from mathematical proofs, Herbrand systems provide a powerful tool in automated proof analysis.
 - 12.00 _Lunch_
+- 13.30 **Helle Hvid Hansen** -- _Craig Interpolation for PDL via Cyclic Tableaux_
+ > _Abstract_
+ > The question of whether Propositional Dynamic Logic (PDL) has Craig
+ > interpolation was disputed for several years, with three proof attempts
+ > being published but later criticized or retracted.
+ > In this talk, I will present a proof based on the ideas of Borzechowski
+ > (1988).
+ > The proof uses a cyclic tableau system for PDL and an adaptation of
+ > Maehara's method.
+ > In this approach, interpolants for cycles are obtained as the solutions to
+ > fixpoint equations, and the challenge is to ensure that these fixpoint
+ > equations have solutions in PDL.
+ > To achieve this, the construction of interpolants for clusters (strongly
+ > connected components) employs an auxiliary structure called a
+ > quasi-tableau.
+ >
+ > This is joint work with Malvin Gattinger, Revantha Ramanayake, Valentina
+ > Trucco Dalmas and Yde Venema.
-- 13.30 **Marianna Girlando** -- _Propositional Dynamic Logic to Transitive Closure Logic: Cyclic Proofs via Hypersequents_
+- 14.30 **Marianna Girlando** -- _Propositional Dynamic Logic to Transitive Closure Logic: Cyclic Proofs via Hypersequents_
  > _Abstract_
  > Propositional Dynamic Logic (PDL) is a modal logic for reasoning about
  > the iterative execution of programs.